skvanburen/CompDTUPaperCode/README.md

 This repository contains code to reproduce results from "Differential Transcript Usage Analysis Incorporating Quantification Uncertainty via Compositional Measurement Error Regression Modeling."
-See the file "Instructions to Reproduce Analyses.rtf" for more information.
+The paper is currently available as a preprint at https://www.biorxiv.org/content/10.1101/2020.05.22.111450v1

 Last updated May 11, 2020